lucascapucho/mobile/README.md

 Work in progess (AC2):
   - [x] Sign In, Sign Up, Logoff
-  - [ ] Database - CRUD to Users and Notes
+  - [ ] Database - CRUD
-  - [X] Push Notifications - At 12:00
+  - [X] Push Notifications - At 12:00 PM
-  - [ ] Share the application
+  - [X] Share the GitHub page - Located in menu
   - [x] Create the app with Cupertino and Material design

 ## Installation